lupyuen/pinephone-nuttx/README.md

   ...
 ```

-Now we see the LVGL Keyboard without missing symbols...
+Now we see the LVGL Keyboard without missing symbols (pic below)...

 -   [Watch the Demo on YouTube](https://www.youtube.com/watch?v=WdiXaMK8cNw)

+Let's look at our Callback Function for the LVGL Keyboard...

 ![Set Terminal Font to Monospace](https://lupyuen.github.io/images/lvgl2-terminal3.jpg)